Where to Start?

 Permanent foster care provides a child with a permanent, safe and loving home at least until they reach the age of 18.
 Parental responsibility of the child remains with the Department, but the foster carer provides day to day care.

-Foster carers get a fortnightly subsidy towards the cost of looking after a foster child, as well as other supports to help meet the child’s needs.
+Foster carers receive a fortnightly subsidy towards the cost of looking after a foster child, as well as other supports to help meet the child’s needs.

-See the Adopt Change website for a list of WA based foster care agencies and support services.
+You can also apply to become a foster carer with an accredited agency through a similar process.
+See the Adopt Change website for a list of WA based foster care agencies.

 In some cases, carers are able to assume parental responsibility of a child until they turn 18.
 The carer needs to have been caring for the child for at least two years.
 This is called a Protection Order (Special Guardianship).
 The Order may include conditions about contact between the child and the child’s parent or other significant persons.